 In 1949, the building was remodeled in the art deco style and renamed the Crest Theatre.
 In the 1950s and 1960s the theatre was a popular venue screening first-run movies.
-In the 1970s it fell on hard times, as did other movie palaces in Sacramento, and it eventually closed in the early 1980s.
+Then, in the 1970s it fell on hard times, as did other movie palaces in Sacramento.
+The Crest Theatre eventually closed in the early 1980s.

 Sacramento Revealed.com – All Things Sacramento (from a personal perspective)

 The Crest Theatre reopened in 1986.
 After suffering smoke damage in a 1993 fire, the fire insurance settlement and redevelopment monies provided by the City of Sacramento were applied to the restoration of the theatre.
 The restoration included refurbishment of the neon marquee.